astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 This insight is so important that this "Equivalence Principle" occupies a similar place in the foundation of GR that the two postulates of SR do for that theory.
-Within the formulation of GR, what we consider to be a force that we call Gravity is really an illusion of objects trying to move through curved spacetime, just like the balloon and the fuzzy dice aren't really being pushed by invisible forces in the accelerating car.
+Within the formulation of GR, what we would normally (in Newtonian mechanics) consider to be a force that we call "Gravity" is instead interpreted as an illusion of objects trying to move through curved spacetime, just like we infer forces to explain the motion of the balloon and the fuzzy dice in the accelerating car.

+In this sense, gravity is not really a force, but it gives the impression of causing acceleration because objects in free-fall are drifting through curved spacetime.
+If you are sitting calmly in a chair on the ground, you would think you are not accelerating.
+However, relative to a falling inertial frame, like a painter falling off a clock tower, you would be measured to be accelerating upward.
+Therefore you feel the chair pushing up against you.
+That is what is pushing you upward, stopping you from joining in the freefall that the curved space around you would demand.
+You don't *feel* the gravity -- you *feel* the chair.
+If someone were to pull the chair out from under you, you would be like the falling painter.
+Until you hit the ground, you would feel no gravity.
+As long as you are sitting in the chair, it's just as if you were in that accelerating rocket, pushing up against you.
+The situations are equivalent.

 ## The Pound-Rebkha Experiment